AxelStieglbauer/drawio-lib-serm/README.md

 Just drag the shapes you want to use from the library onto the drawing area.

+### Known issues

+Currently draw.io seems to lack the ability to display arrows with double lines, which the SERM's author, Prof. Dr. Elmar Sinz, proposed for 1,\* relations.
+Therefore the `link` style was used, which has a double line but an empty arrowhead.
+To make the appearance of diagrams consistent, empty arrowheads were used for 0,\* relations as well.

 ### Feedback welcome

 I've created this library with the "works for me" approach.
 If you have any suggestions, ideas, etc. that will make it work for you as well, please let me know.
 I'll see what I can do.